 Most people agree that buying a house is a big deal, but I believe that selling a house is an even bigger deal.
 Houses become a part of us, providing both the foundation for our families and the backdrop for our memories.

-Below are the 13 steps that I recommend going through as you sell your house and move on to the next phase in your life.
+Below are the 13 home seller steps that I recommend going through as you sell your house and move on to the next phase in your life.

 Whatever your circumstance, it’s important that you don’t feel pressured (to sell, or not to) as you make your final decision.
-Speak with the family members who need to be directly involved with the sale (like your spouse or partner) and be sure to have open discussions about timing and your next steps before you make the final call.
+Speak with the family members who need to be directly involved with the sale (like your spouse or partner).
+Be sure to have open discussions about timing and your next steps before you make the final call.

 Once you’re ready, give me a call and we can begin the process of selling your home.
 To begin our work together, I’ll have you sign a contract stating that we plan to work exclusively together.

-This first step is one of my favorites, and it’s also one that many home sellers and agents tend to overlook.
-Studies show that buyers prefer homes that are updated and neutral in decor — but it’s also very important that sellers don’t spend tens of thousands of dollars updating their house on low-ROI projects right before selling.
+This next home seller step is one of my favorites, and it’s also one that many home sellers and agents tend to overlook.
+Studies show that buyers prefer homes that are updated and neutral in decor.
+But it’s also very important that sellers don’t spend tens of thousands of dollars updating their house on low-ROI projects right before selling.

 So, what can sellers do to keep their costs down, while also appealing to a large set of buyers?